bravetechnologycoop/brave-alert-lib/README.md

 **responderPhoneNumber(string):** The phone number of th responder phone associated with the alert session

-**validIncidentCategories (object):** The valid incident cateogries for this session.
-The object keys are the values we expect the responder to return (for example '1' or '2').
-The object values are the interpretation of these keys that will be stored in the DB.
+**validIncidentCategoryKeys (array of strings):** The valid incident cateogry keys for this session.
+These are the values that the responder will use to select an incident category through text message.
 For example:

 ```
-{
-    '1': 'No One Inside',
-    '2': 'Person responded',
-    '3': 'Overdose',
-    '4': 'None of the above'
-}
+['1', '2', '3', '4']
 ````